Find the latest special offers, betting tips and info for The Open Championship with bettingpro.com's ultimate guide to betting on The Open.

 - Where is the Open Championship held?

-The Open Championship will be held at Royal St. George’s in Sandwich, Kent, in the south east of England, It will be hosting the event for the fifteenth time and the first since 2011, when Darren Clarke won the title.
+The Open Championship will be held at the Old Course, St Andrews in Fife, Scotland.
+It will be hosting the event for the thirtieth time and the first since 2015, when Zach Johnson won the title.